Lusito/box2d.ts/packages/core/docs/key-differences.md

 ## Math Operations

 As you might have noticed, math operations return a reference to itself, so you can use chaining.
 Due to garbage collector considerations, there is no automatic cloning going on!

+## Vec2 vs XY

+You might have noticed the type XY, which seems to be in places, where the C++ version of Box2D used b2Vec2.
+This change has been introduced to simplify the code, as in most cases, we only care about the x/y properties of the vector.
+So in some cases, you can just use `{ x: 1, y: 2 }` instead of `new b2Vec2(1, 2)`

 ## Overloads